Pokemon Legends: Z-A – Everything we know

 What are the Pokemon starters in Legends: Z-A?

 For now, Nintendo has not confirmed which starters will be included in Pokemon Legends: Z-A, but we can assume they will be native to the Kalos region, based on the setting of this upcoming game.
-There has been some speculation that Turtwig, Totodile, and Litten could be the starters, based on assumptions about a new Pokemon TCG pack – but this does feel a bit unlikely.
+There has been some speculation that Turtwig, Totodile, and Litten could be the starters, based on assumptions about a recent Pokemon TCG pack – but this does feel a bit unlikely.

 With Lumiose City the focus of this adventure, Chespin, Fennekin, and Froakie could return – but any combination of Kalos-native Pokemon could be included as starters.